-UW Health at The American Center (TAC) is a state-of-the-art hospital and clinic providing outpatient and short-term inpatient services on the east side of Madison.
+UW Health at East Madison Hospital (formerly TAC) is a state-of-the-art hospital and clinic providing outpatient and short-term inpatient services on the east side of Madison.
 The operating room has 14 suites, with a focus on orthopedic and bariatric surgeries.
 The American Family Children’s Hospital (AFCH) operating room has 8 OR suites, a hybrid OR, and a shared MRI OR providing care to pediatric surgical patients from neonate to 18 years undergoing both inpatient and outpatient surgical procedures across a range of specialties.
 High-risk mother/baby care, minimally invasive surgery, robotics, transplant, and chronic pain are just a few.

 University Hospital and American Family Children’s hospital are both Level 1 Trauma Centers.
 Our Clinical Anesthetists and students experience exposure to a wide variety of cases.

 This is an accordion element with a series of buttons that open and close related content panels.

 CLINICAL ANESTHETIST SIMULATION PROGRAM